hisarciklilar/fun_fact_stats/README.md

 Fun Fact Stats is a webpage dedicated to break the anxiety around  the learning and application of statistical methods.
 Students tend to struggle with statistical concepts.
 They have pre-set opinions about Statistics, which make them anxious even before starting to learn.
 Also, in most cases, they perceive statistics to have abstract concepts; it is very hard for them to relate and to see the point of all calculations.

 This website aims to show the learners and users of statistical methods the fun side of statistics.
-It does so by two means:
+It will achieve this through two means:

-1. providing fun facts about statistics and
+1. Providing fun facts about statistics

+  This first item is the focus of this project.

-2. designing online games starting from the very basic and advancing further as understanding improves.
+2. Designing online games starting from the very basic and advancing further as understanding improves.

+  Although this is integrated into the design, and a placeholder navigatikon item annd a page is included, this will not be actioned within this project.

-The inspiration for this page came from the book "Lady Testing Tea" by David Salsburg.
+The inspiration for this page came from the book "Lady Testing Tea: How Statistics Revolutionized Science in the Twentieth Century" by David Salsburg.
 Hence, the first fun fact on the site is Lady Testing Tea.
 The aim is to add new stories, new fun facts regularly to keep the users of the website engaged.

+<gr> Add a screenshot of responsiveness</gr>

+## User Experience

 The target audience for this website are UG students, although anybody who is interested with statistics is welcomed!

-<gr> Add a screenshot of responsiveness</gr>
+### User Stories

+Users of the website expect the following:

+- Be familiar with the page design in term of the placement of the navigation bar items, the social media links, etc.
+- Navigate around the site easily without having the need to search for things.
+- Easily read and understand  the information provided in the pages.
+- Can see clearly which statistical concept the fun fact story relates to.

+### Site Owner's Goals

+I aim to break the anxiety around learning statistics by

+- creating a warm, welcoming page
+- providing users with examples and stories that they can relate to
+- creating a statistics game to help users learn new concepts they as progress (please note this is a plan for a longer time period; it is not covered within these pages)

+## Design
+### Colour Scheme
+### Typography
+### Imagery
+### Wireframes
+### Figma/Full color mockup if produced

 ## Features